High-Dimensional Private Empirical Risk Minimization by Greedy Coordinate Descent: Experiments

-\paragraph{Algorithmic setup} \textit{(Privacy.)} For each algorithm, the tightest noise scales are computed numerically to guarantee $(1,1/n^2)$-DP, where $n$ is the number of records in the dataset.
-This is generally regarded as a good privacy guarantee.
+\paragraph{Algorithmic setup} \textit{(Privacy.)} For each algorithm, the tightest noise scales are computed numerically to guarantee a suitable privacy level of $(1,1/n^2)$-DP, where $n$ is the number of records in the dataset.
 For DP-CD and DP-SGD, we privatize the gradients with the Gaussian mechanism \citep{dwork2013Algorithmic}, and account for privacy tightly using Rényi differential privacy (RDP) \citep{mironov2017Renyi}.
 For DP-SGD, we use RDP amplification for the subsampled Gaussian mechanism \citep{mironov2019Renyi}.

 \textit{(Hyperparameters.)} For DP-SGD, we use constant step sizes and standard gradient clipping \citep{abadi2016Deep}.
-For DP-GCD and DP-CD, we set the step sizes to $\eta_j=\gamma/M_j$, and adapt the coordinate-wise clipping thresholds from one hyperparameter, as proposed by \citet{mangold2021Differentially}.
-Thus, for each algorithm, we tune two hyperparameters: one for step sizes and one for clipping thresholds.
-The complete hyperparameter grids are detailed in \Cref{sec:experimental-details}.
+For DP-GCD and DP-CD, we set the step sizes to $\eta_j=\tfrac{\gamma}{M_j}$, and adapt the coordinate-wise clipping thresholds from one hyperparameter, as proposed by \citet{mangold2021Differentially}.
+For each algorithm, we thus tune two hyperparameters: one step-size and one clipping threshold; see also \Cref{sec:experimental-details}.

-\textit{(Plots.)} In all experiments, we plot the relative error to the \emph{non-private} optimal objective value for the best set of hyperparameters, averaged over $10$ runs.
-We plot this value as a function of the number of passes on the data.
-Note that each pass on the data corresponds to $p$ iterations of DP-CD, $n$ iterations of DP-SGD and $1$ iteration of DP-GCD.
-This guarantees that the same amount of computation is done by each algorithm for each tick in the x-axis.
+\textit{(Plots.)} In all experiments, we plot the relative error to the \emph{non-private} optimal objective value for the best set of hyperparameters (averaged over $5$ runs), as a function of the number of passes on the data.
+Each pass corresponds to $p$ iterations of DP-CD, $n$ iterations of DP-SGD and $1$ iteration of DP-GCD.
+This guarantees the same amount of computation for each algorithm, for each x-axis tick.

-\paragraph{Quasi-sparse solutions} On the \logg dataset (\Cref{fig:expe-skewed-1}), $w^{(true)}$ is not imbalanced enough: DP-GCD cannot exploit structure too much and only slightly improves over existing algorithms.
-The same phenomenon happens on the \mtp dataset (\Cref{fig:expe-mtp}).
-Conversely, on \loggg (where most entries of the solution are very small), DP-GCD vastly improves over all algorithms (\Cref{fig:expe-skewed-2}).
-This does not mean that DP-GCD finds the true solution to the non-private problem, but it finds as good a private solution as possible by looking for sparse approximations.
-In other words, the private greedy rule (even if noisy) is able select the most efficient updates and thus spends its privacy budget efficiently.
-This is also what we observe on \madelon (\Cref{fig:expe-madelon-l2}), whose solution has many small values.